sourmash-bio/sourmash/doc/tutorial-basic.md

 If you use the `-o` flag, gather will write out a csv that contains additional information.
 The column headers and their meanings are:

-+ intersect_bp: the approximate number of base pairs in common between the query and the match
++ `intersect_bp`: the approximate number of base pairs in common between the query and the match
-+ f_orig_query: fraction of original query; the fraction of the original query that is contained within the match
++ `f_orig_query`: fraction of original query; the fraction of the original query that is contained within the match
-+ f_match: fraction of match; the fraction of the match that is contained within the query
++ `f_match`: fraction of match; the fraction of the match that is contained within the query
-+ f_unique_to_query: fraction unique to query; the fraction of the query that uniquely overlaps with the match
++ `f_unique_to_query`: fraction unique to query; the fraction of the query that uniquely overlaps with the match
-+ f_unique_weighted: fraction unique to query weighted by abundance; fraction unique to query, weighted by abundance in the query
++ `f_unique_weighted`: fraction unique to query weighted by abundance; fraction unique to query, weighted by abundance in the query

 It is straightforward to build your own databases for use with `search` and `gather`; see `sourmash index`, above, [the LCA tutorial][4], or